top of page

 The main spike bares three to six red-brown spikelets which develop tiny flowers between October and January.
 A nut-like fruit appears between December and May which, because of the volume produced soon creates dense patched.
 They are believed to be dispersed mainly by water but also by wind.

-NZPCN-bolboschoenus caldwellii
+NZPCN-Bolboschoenus caldwellii

 iNaturalist-353857